hfarr/linguine/README.md

         - Discord server and client management

         should get their own directories/files under `src/` to separate concerns.

+- Track keys better

+    basically, we need to use [sets](https://redis.io/commands#set) and store more data lol
+    - Reference recovery
+        - Right now, "user data" keys in redis that reference a users linguines or their points are not tracked explicitly in the data base
+        - They are generated on demand
+        - "user points" keys expire and present less of a problem, but "user linguines" are permanent
+        - The only way to recover them is iterate over all keys in redis
+        - Should store a means to access keys, if you have a reference to the guild id.
+            This could be simple as `users:<guildId> = [<userId>, <userId>, <userId>, ... ]`, then can rebuild the reference w/userId, or store the full key to all bits of data.
+Probably first way is better.
+And probably as a nother set, not list.
+    - Sets not lists
+        - The guilds linguine is registered on is tracked in a redis list
+        - lists works for this use case as straight storage, but are inefficient for most of the ops we want (e.g membership w/in the list, remove) - you can kinda use `LPOS`, `LRANGE` (over the whole list), `LREM` (? maybe) but a set represents the data much better.

 - Decouple webserver binding
     - Parameterize bind options